martinfleis/clustergram/README.md

 Name: silhouette_score, dtype: float64
 ```

-Once computed, resulting Series is available as `cgram.silhouette`.
+Once computed, the resulting Series is available as `cgram.silhouette_`.
 Calling the original
 method will recompute the score.

 ### Calinski and Harabasz score